The Andes Rail Trail is an easily accessible hiking trail in an idyllic setting, suitable for individuals and families of all ages.

 In June 2013, the Bullet Hole Spur addition to the hiking trail was opened.
 The Spur extends the trail an additional 2 miles, bringing the option of the total walk to 4 miles round trip.
 The Spur climbs the ridge above the rail bed, taking hikers through mature hardwood forest, open woodlands covered in ferns and princess pine, an old pine plantation and hemlocks towering above the Bullet Hole Creek.
 The Spur is a bit more strenuous.
 There are a couple of well-designed moderately steep sections, but they are followed by relatively flat sections so you get a nice breather after working a little harder.
 There are many wonderful views of the Tremperskill valley from the Spur.

-Click the above map for a larger version, get the free GPS Enabled map available for your iPhone or Android devices — click here to learn more or Click here for a full size topo map of the trail (online map software provided by www.MappingSupport.com).
+Get the free GPS Enabled map available for your iPhone or Android devices — click here to learn more.

 Driving directions to the Rail Trail as well as Shavertown and Palmer Hill can be found here.